0leksandr/combinator/README.md

 };
 ```

-Functions as random-access iterator, so that allows to generate arbitrary big sequenses, requiring minimum amount of memory.
+Functions as forward-iterator and random-access-iterator, so that allows to generate arbitrary big sequenses, requiring minimum amount of memory.

 Accepts collections of any objects (integers are shows as example).

-Returns iterables of different types (array/std::array/vector); required type should be declared as template argument when creating combinator object.
+Returns sets of `std::array` or `std::vector` (required type should be declared as template argument).